Rhetticle/DGAS/README.md

 <img src="https://github.com/user-attachments/assets/fba99f13-5f58-4320-87cc-3c4c0fb265b8" width=350>

 ### DTC
 This UI allows the driver to perform diagnostics on their engine by reading the current/pending diagnostic trouble codes (DTCs).
 DGAS will send the OBD2 DTC request message and list the codes found if any.
-For example, by unplugging the cable which connects above the air filter containing the MAF sensor and intake air temperature sensor DGAS reports the following:
+For example, if we unplug the cable which connects above the air filter containing the MAF sensor and intake air temperature sensor DGAS reports the following:

 <img src="https://github.com/user-attachments/assets/62ccf4a2-9492-4fbe-8f07-27479fcc8c42" width=350>
 <img src="https://github.com/user-attachments/assets/90c6c323-4d27-4adb-9b7e-dacd4224019a" width=350>